Testing Python a micro tutorial

 So what do we really mean when we mean testing?

-For every piece of code wether its is a small module or a huge application you can have the following equasion.
+For every piece of code whether it is a small module or a huge application, you can have the following equation.

-Then execute the code - the Application Under Test - and give it some input.
+Once we setup the fixture, we execute the code - the Application Under Test or AUT - and give it some input.

 In reality, however, many times we don't get exactly the expected output.
-Instead there is a small (or big) difference.
+Instead there is a small (or not so small) difference.
 That's the bug.

 The goal of (automated) testing is to make it easy and cheap to notice when these bugs creep in.

-Will you repeate all the manual tests you did earlier?
+Will you repeat all the manual tests you did earlier?
 You won't have time for that.

 On the other hand if you automated your tests in the first place, then you can easily, quickly and cheaply run them again and you can verify if everything still works as earlier or if a bug appeared.